-With over 10 million copies sold, Werner Keller’s book The Bible as History stands as the principle literary work highlighting the accuracy of the Bible.
-Originally published in 1955 and again in 1980, the book travels through the biblical epic pointing out how archaeology has time and again proven the Bible as a legitimate historical document.
-Further excavation over the years has vindicated most of Keller’s positions and disproven a few others, but the fact remains that the Bible preserves a compellingly truthful account of ancient Israel’s history.
+With over 10 million copies sold, Werner Keller’s book The Bible as History stands as the principal literary work highlighting the accuracy of the Bible.
+Originally published in 1955 and again in 1980, the book travels through the biblical epic, pointing out how archaeology has time and again proven the Bible as a legitimate historical document.
+Further excavation over the years has vindicated most of Keller’s positions and disproved a few others, but the fact remains that the Bible preserves a compellingly truthful account of ancient Israel’s history.

-And since that book was published scores of recent archaeological excavations are corroborating the biblical history as well.
+Since that book was published, scores of recent archaeological excavations are corroborating the biblical history as well.

 So accurate, in fact, that she actually used one specific verse to locate the massive but heretofore elusive palace of King David from over 3,000 years ago.

 When David conquered the Jebusite city around 1000 b.c. he took up residence in the stronghold—the Jebusite fortress at the north end of the city.
 According to 2 Samuel 5:9, he then began to build up the area around Millo and inward.
 The New International Version says David “built up the area around it, from the supporting terraces inward.”
 So David set out to enlarge the city limits—first concentrating on a royal palace.
 The Bible says King David’s palace was partially built by workers sent to him by the Phoenician king of Tyre as a gesture of friendship (verse 11).
 “And David went on, and grew great, and the Lord God of hosts was with him” (verse 10).